prabhattripathi9351/GeoFace-Attend/README.md

-🛰️ ProxyGuard — Smart Attendance System
+🛰️ GeoFace Attend — Smart Attendance System

 **No more proxy.
 No more disappearing acts.**